 Also, while the temptation of sleeping in on weekends may be hard to resist, it’s important to stick with your schedule on these days, too.

 Sleeping late on your days off can make it hard to fall asleep on schedule during the workweek, thereby starting the cycle of insomnia and daytime fatigue all over again.

 Insomnia is just one of many sleep disorders associated with migraine.
-According to research from 2020, people with migraine may be at higher risk of:
+According to

 - parasomnias, a group of sleep disturbances that may include unwanted thoughts, dreams, or behaviors